Skip to contents

 allow_coercion

-Logical (default TRUE).
+Logical.
+If TRUE (the default), values are compared after coercion.
 If FALSE, uses strict matching via identical().

 ignore_case

-Logical (default FALSE).
+Logical.
+If FALSE (the default), comparisons are case-sensitive.
 If TRUE, performs case-insensitive string comparisons.

 regex

-Logical (default FALSE).
+Logical.
+If FALSE (the default), uses tidyselect helpers.
 If TRUE, interprets select as a regular expression pattern.

 verbose